rockerbacon/assertions/README.md

 - _tests_: folder containing all tests source files.
 Cannot be changed without also changing _test.sh_

 ## Running tests
 To run already written tests, the _test.sh_ script should be run.
+Tests are automatically built if needed.
 The usage of the script is the following:
 ```
 ./test.sh [all] | [space separated list of test names]
 ```
-With the paramater _all_, all tests inside the _tests_ folder will be built and run.
+With the paramater _all_, all tests inside _tests_ are executed.

 A test name can be one of the following:
 * The name of a source file inside _tests_.
 Eg: test_something.cpp;